nikeshm/Ball-Chasers-VR/README.md

 If you have the Unity3D editor installed on your computer (versions 5, 2017, 2018, or 2019), then you can run the MainScene.unity file on your own machine.
 Download the latest version of Unity [here](https://unity.com/releases/2019-2)

 ## Notes

-You'll need the version of Google VR included in this project to ensure; after the deprecation of GVR by Google, newer versions you find may not work very well.
+This game works without any Google plugins, but you can add Google VR to monitor yourself in the virtual environment; the meta file is provided here for your conviencence, so you need only add GVR to your Unity assets after downloading this project.

 The .meta files aren't interesting to look at, but are necessary to run the game in the Unity editor.

 ## Permissions

-All the assets and game scripts here were developed by me.
+All the assets and game scripts here were developed by me; everything is licensed under the MIT License.

+## Author

 Developed by Nikesh Mishra at the UNR Virtual Reality Laboratory